Synthetixio/project-template-python/README.md

 pip install -r requirements.txt
 ```

-Then, copy the `.env.example` file to `.env` and fill in the values for your RPC and wallet.
+4. Copy the `.env.example` file to `.env` and fill in the values for your RPC and wallet.

-Finally, run the status script:
+5. Run the status script:

 ```bash
 python status.py